Physical Quantities v1.0.0

 Configuration: CMake

-To use this library in one of your CMake C++ projects, add the following code to your project's CMakeLists.txt file:
+To use the Physical Quantities library in one of your CMake C++ projects, add the following code to your project's CMakeLists.txt file:

 set(CMAKE_CXX_STANDARD 17) # Or any more recent C++ standard.